HCWhite26/TA-Systems-Playbook/sops/sops/hm-alignment-sop.md

 # Hiring Manager Alignment SOP

+---

-## Purpose
+## 🎯 Purpose
 Ensure the Hiring Manager (HM) and Talent Acquisition (TA) remain aligned throughout the search to prevent drift, miscommunication, and wasted cycles.
 This SOP establishes a structured cadence for reviewing pipeline quality, decision criteria, interview performance, and market realities.

 ---

-## When HM alignment is required
+## 📌 When HM Alignment Is Required

 Alignment is triggered when:

-- The first 3–5 candidates have been screened
+- 3–5 candidates have been screened
 - The HM has completed at least one interview
 - The pipeline shows patterns (positive or negative)
 - The HM’s expectations shift